 A special assessment is where the HOA needs to boost its reserve fund by collecting money above the usual monthly HOA fees from each unit owner.
 This can be done as either a one-off, large single payment or can be spread out over a set period of increased monthly dues.

 Some special assessments can be very expensive.
 For example, if the siding, windows, and decks are all failing the builder warranty has expired, each owner can expect to pay $20,000+ if there is not enough money in the kitty.

-A well run HOA with a healthy balance sheet will be proactive and anticipate issues in advance.
+A well-run HOA with a healthy balance sheet will be proactive and anticipate issues in advance.
 A badly run homeowner association will operate in a reactive mode, have low financial reserves and usually only fix something once it becomes an issue.
-The latter will rely on special assessments every few years rather than just facing reality and increasing month HOA fees.
+The latter will rely on special assessments every few years rather than just facing reality and increasing monthly HOA fees.

 HOA Shangri-La: all of the ideal scenario criteria listed above, but also has low HOA dues.

 To summarize on the topic of whether low HOA dues are a good thing: if you are a home buyer and the dues are enticingly low, maybe it is a win-win situation but make sure that you do your homework as part of the purchase process.

 If you already own a home where the HOA fees are unrealistically low, the homeowner association reserve funds are clearly malnourished and the building has deferred maintenance, then be brave and stand up at the next HOA meeting and state the obvious..."We need to increase our monthly HOA dues!"
 Make sure to bring some free doughnuts for everyone.
 You're going to need them!

 Here are some additional resources that are worth reading from other real estate bloggers.

 How To Be A Better Home Buyer from John Cunningham.